-Also by this author: Summer Days & Summer Nights: Twelve Love Stories, Lady Midnight (The Dark Artifices, #1)
+Also by this author: Summer Days & Summer Nights: Twelve Love Stories, Lady Midnight (The Dark Artifices, #1), The Bane Chronicles (The Bane Chronicles), Chain of Gold (The Last Hours, #1)

 Published by Margaret K. McElderry Books on December 4, 2018